TerminalWitchcraft/actix-ratelimit/README.md

 ## Note to developers

-* To use redis store, put this in your Cargo.toml:
+* By default, all features are enabled.
+To use a particular feature, for instance redis, put this in your Cargo.toml:
 ```toml
 [dependencies]
 actix-ratelimit = {version = "0.3.0", default-features = false, features = ["redis-store"]}